edfm-tum/iland-model/doc/bite/BiteLifeCycle.md

 The cell dies, if the expression (with cell context) returns `true`.

 * ### `outbreakDuration` (dynamic expression, optional)
-The number of years that an outbreak lasts (evaluted at the begin of an outbreak).
+The number of years that an outbreak lasts (evaluated at the begin of an outbreak).
 The value is truncated to an integer.

 * ### `outbreakStart` (dynamic expression, optional)
 The number of years until the next outbreak (0 or missing means no outbreaks at all).
 Evaluated at the beginning of the